Elliptic fibrations on toric $K3$ hypersurfaces and mirror symmetry derived from Fano polytopes: Abstract

 \section{Abstract}

 We determine the N\'eron-Severi lattices of $K3$ hypersurfaces with large Picard number in toric three-folds derived from Fano polytopes.
-Such $K3$ surfaces are important objects of research in mirror symmetry.
-On each $K3$ surface, we introduce a particular elliptic fibration which induces a Mordell-Weil group of rank $1$.
+On each $K3$ surface, we introduce a particular elliptic fibration.
 In the proof of the main theorem, we show that the N\'eron-Severi lattice of each $K3$ surface is generated by a general fibre, sections and appropriately selected components of the singular fibres of our elliptic fibration.
-Our argument gives a down-to-earth proof of the Dolgachev conjecture for Fano polytopes, which is a conjecture on mirror symmetry for $K3$ surfaces.
+Our argument gives a certain proof of the Dolgachev conjecture for Fano polytopes, which is a conjecture on mirror symmetry for $K3$ surfaces.

 \footnote[0]{Keywords: $K3$ surfaces ; elliptic fibrations ; mirror symmetry ; Fano polytopes. } \footnote[0]{Mathematics Subject Classification 2020: Primary 14J28 ; Secondary 14J27, 14J33, 52B10.}